johncrook-davies/linux-and-bash-for-data-engineering/README.md

 * `alias` - lists all alias code
 * `readlink -f [filename]` - returns full filepath of file
 * `tr [thing to use as replacement] [thing to replace] [input]` - find instances of the thing to replace and replace them with the replacement
+* `echo $RANDOM` - outputs a random number
+* `find . -name "*.sh"` - find all files in current directory with shell extension
+* `find . -perm /+x` - find all executable files in current directory
+* `find . ! -name '.*' -type f` - find everything in current directory that isn't hidden and is a file
+* `find . -not -path '*/\.*'` - find everything in current directory that isn't in a hidden directory
 #### Shell piping
 Essentially this is about input, some processing and then output.
 A standard piping line of code might look something like this: